aklivity/zilla/README.md

 </h3>

 ## About Zilla
 Zilla is a next-generation API gateway built for event-driven architectures and streaming.
-It is the most seamless and reliable way of interfacing edge clients (mobile apps, browsers, partner systems, etc.) to Apache Kafka-based microservices and data.
+It is the most seamless and reliable way of interfacing non-Kafka clients running at the edge (mobile apps, browsers, partner systems, etc.) or inside the datacenter (gRPC services) to Apache Kafka-based microservices and data.

 Zilla's declarative configuration defines a routed graph of protocol decoders, transformers, encoders and caches that combine to provide a secure and stateless API entry point to your event-driven architecture.

-With Zilla, apps and services can use standard protocols such as HTTP, SSE and the native Kafka protocol (see [roadmap](#roadmap) for additional protocols on the way) to directly consume and produce Kafka event-streams over the internet.
+With Zilla, apps and services can use standard protocols such as HTTP, SSE, gRPC and the native Kafka protocol (see roadmap for additional protocols on the way) to directly consume and produce Kafka event-streams.

-<b>Zilla aims to:</b>
+**Zilla aims to:**

-1. Streamline event-driven architectures and make them easier to manage by eliminating the need for intermediary brokers and web servers, sink/source connectors, and change data capture (CDC) tooling.
-2. Simplify creating scalable, asynchronous backends that can support realtime frontend experiences.
+- **Unify event-driven architectures** by enabling any non-Kafka app or service to seamlessly consume and produce event-streams.
+- **Offload DevOps burden and TCO** associated with deploying and managing Kafka integration middleware, such as Kafka Connect and custom Kafka consumer/producer API implementations.
+- **Streamline an event-driven architecture’s security footprint** by centralizing authorization and authentication of all non-Kafka clients.
+- **Maximize your investment in Kafka** by enabling non-Kafka developers to build their applications on top of event-streams, and take advantage of Kafka’s performance and streaming data processing capabilities.

 ## Features
 Zilla is designed on the fundamental principle that every data flow is a stream, and that streams can be composed together to create efficient protocol transformation pipelines.
 This concept of a stream holds at both the network level for communication protocols and also at the application level for data processing.